A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Classical algorithms for MCP

 A coloring of the nodes of the graph $G=(\mathcal{V},\mathcal{E})$ can be conveniently given by a map $f:\mathcal{V}\to\{1,\ldots,c\}$.
 Here the numbers $1,\ldots,c$ represent the colors and $f(v)$ is the color of the node $v\in \mathcal{V}$.
 The coloring of the nodes of a graph is called proper or legal coloring, and has two properties.
 First, each node receives exactly one color.
 Second, two nodes of the same edge cannot receive the same color.
-The minimum number of colors that a graph can be colored is called the chromatic number and denoted by $\chi(G)$.
+The minimum number of colors that a graph can be colored is called the chromatic number and is denoted by $\chi(G)$.
 Naturally, $\chi(G)\geq \omega(G)$ as for a clique of size $k$ one needs $k$ different colors for proper coloring.
 A greedy coloring is an upper bound to $\chi(G)$ and thus also an upper bound to the maximum clique size.
+The coloring may be used in the very beginning of the algorithm for the whole graph, or it can be performed at each node for a subgraph.
+Later takes more time, but has a stronger effect on the size of the search tree.
+The gain and balance between using coloring only on top or at each level, and also the complexity of the used coloring algorithm, including simplified partial coloring or recoloring using previous coloring results, is actively researched.

-Such upper bound proved such efficient, that many state-of-the-art solvers use coloring or even stronger bounds on each level of search.
+Such an upper bound proved so efficient that many state-of-the-art solvers use coloring or even stronger bounds on each level of search.
+Among others, these may include more complex coloring schemes as $b$-fold coloring, fractional coloring, and the Lovasz' theta function.
+For a detailed list and comparison of different upper bounds in clique search see Margenov et al.\cite{iet:/content/books/10.1049/pbpc024e_ch6}.

-Another set of auxiliary algorithms referred as reduction rules are used mainly for preprocessing purposes in order to decrease the size of the graph and/or complexity of the problem.
+Another set of auxiliary algorithms, referred to as reduction rules, are used mainly for preprocessing purposes in order to decrease the size of the graph and/or complexity of the problem.
 These can be seen as polynomial time transformation of $G=(\mathcal{V},\mathcal{E})$ into $G'=(\mathcal{V}',\mathcal{E}')$ such that $G'$ has special properties.
 Mostly, these transformations fall into two categories:

 \begin{enumerate} \item $|V'|=|V|-1, \omega(G')=\omega(G)$ \item $|V'|\leq|V|, \omega(G')=\omega(G)-1$ \end{enumerate}